veg/hyphy-tutorials/docs/selection/README.md

 1. `filename` refers to a file on your local file system.
 2. **Option** refers to an analysis option that you will select when prompted by HyPhy.
-3. *Menu item* refers to a menu option you will select in the Mac OS X or Windows GUI (Graphical User Interface) version of HyPhy, or a command line you will supply in terminal with the command line version of HyPhy.
+3. *User choice* refers to an option you will select when propmted by HyPhy.
 4. <tt>X</tt> refers to a model parameter X.
 5. The following formatting denotes text output to the screen by HyPhy.